yonmey/diziobot/README.md

 # Diziobot 🤖 📖
-A Telegram bot who translates Spanish to Italian (and viceversa)
+A Telegram bot who translates from Spanish to Italian (and viceversa)

 ----